What is Webster Technique?

 Putting warmth at the pubic area can encourage your baby to move toward the warmth.
 Music, light, or singing near the vaginal area has been used in the same way.

 At the end of the pregnancy, there are classic acupuncture points that are very effective for helping babies turn.
-They should be used ONLY under the supervision and care of a licensed practitioner.
+They should be used ONLY under the supervision and care of an acupuncturist.

 Keep visualizing your birth the way you want it to be.
 Babies will turn when the conditions are optimal.
 This can happen up until the birth itself.
 There is a strong inherent wisdom in the journey.
 Have faith in yourself, your baby and in the birthing process.
 I sincerely hope you have an amazing birth adventure together!